Arkhip1/LMS-bot/README.md

 # LMS-bot
-This is my ершкв project for yandex lyceum.
+This is my third project for yandex lyceum.